mike-ward/Nancy.Markdown.Blog/Nancy.Blog.Example/Content/readme.md

-﻿## Nancy.Blog ##
+﻿## Nancy.Markdown.Blog ##

 **This is a work in progress**

-A Blog engine that uses [Markdown](http://daringfireball.net/projects/markdown/syntax) and [NancyFx](http://NancyFx.org)
+A blog engine that uses [Markdown](http://daringfireball.net/projects/markdown/syntax) and [NancyFx](http://NancyFx.org)

-Nancy.Blog can integrate with exsiting sites.
+Nancy.Markdown.Blog can integrate with exsiting sites.
 It's relatively unopinionated about views, paging, etc.

 See the Example project for some ideas on how to use it.